rockorager/apollo/README.md

 2. `github` - The password portion of SASL plain is taken to be a Github access token. apollo will request the profile of the authenticated user, and use their github login as their nick
+3. `atproto` - An ATProto handle + app password will be used to authenticate the user.
+Works with did:web also.

 If you don't supply any options, it will default to "localhost", 6667, and `none`.
 Apollo requires SASL plain authentication, and never runs it's own TLS.